 The fastest and most comfortable way to get between the two cities is by private transfer, which takes just 3.5 hours.
 There is also the option of hiring a "grand taxi" (shared public car) or taking one of the cheap but infrequent buses.

-There are no direct flights from Marrakech to Rabat; you’d have to stop through a European city on the way, making it a lengthy and inconvenient trip.
+There are no direct flights from Marrakesh to Rabat; you’d have to stop through a European city on the way, making it a lengthy and inconvenient trip.

 By Rental Car